RistoBIn/international-website/src/pages/solutions/underwater-drones-and-robotics.md

 ---
 templateKey: solution-page-secondary
 title: Underwater Drones and Robotics
-seoDescription: Underwater Drones and Robotics
+seoDescription: >-
+  SEALAB have a clear view that machine vision is an important enabling technology in robotics and unmanned vehicles, i.e. underwater drones.
 heading: Underwater Drones and Robotics
 description: >-
-  SEALAB have a clear view that machine vision is an important enabling technology in robotics and unmanned vehicles, i.e. underwater drones.
+  SEALAB have a clear view that machine vision is an important enabling technology in robotics and unmanned vehicles.
-featuredimage: /img/Underwater Drones and Robotics.png
+featuredimage: /img/AdobeStock_180592840.jpeg
 splitSections:
   - content: >-
       Underwater drones equipped with high-tech sensors and edge computing in